-4 practical ways to use SQL and Python in tandem
+4 practical ways to use SQL and Python together for modern data analysis

 TL;DR: Collaborative data analysis is a new wave that brings the technical and non-technical stakeholders together around the data.
 It fosters a data-driven culture and increases trust in the data.
 Collaborative data analysis requires an analysis platform that offers SQL, Python, AI and spreadsheet-like functionality in a single environment and can push data to where your stakeholders live.